 It’s getting colder outside, so you’ll probably need a shirt and jumper combo or two to get you through the season.
-The good news is that I haven’t just got one or two, but 18 sweater and shirt outfits to give you inspiration for your next pairing.
+The good news is that I haven’t just got one or two, but 18 outfits to give you inspiration for your next pairing.

 Some on the list are your usual ‘expected’ combinations (everyone needs a refresher, right?), but others a bit more out there and unique, while still being easily wearable and stylish.

-Read on for 18 solid shirt and sweater combinations, the rules you can follow to make your own, and what combinations you should never attempt.
+Read on for 18 solid shirt and sweater combinations, the rules you can follow to make your own, and what pairings you should never attempt.

 White Shirt and Navy Jumper Combo